tasdikrahman/tasdikrahman.me/_posts/2017-05-25-Learnings-from-analyzing-my-compromised-server-linode-Google-Summer-of-Code-oVirt-2017.md

 Did not get much out of it.

-So this brings me to the moment where I the attack vector which was placed by the perpetrator has been removed.
+So this brings me to the moment where I see the attack vector which was placed by the perpetrator becomes dormant.
 I did not see any other activity which would wry my attention again.

 I let my server run for the night to check in the morning what was the status.